catalinred/catalinred.github.com/_posts/2014-11-10-form-controls-currentcolor-pseudo-elements.markdown

 Because CSS currentColor value and pseudo elements make a damn good team.

 Well, I didn't know about CSS `currentColor` keyword until a while ago.
 I've started playing around with it and yeah, this is extremely powerful.
-Some really say that this is the first CSS variable that ever existed, it sounds pretty interesting huh?
+Some really say that this is the first CSS variable that ever existed, sounds pretty interesting huh?

 ![CSS](/wp-content/uploads/2014/11/css-currentcolor.png)